Teenager Inexperienced Rider Accidents

 Avoiding Risks Of Injury to Riders Means Being Vigilant and Thoughtful.

 All people sharing the road must recognize that the road is a microcosm of the greater community.
-Young, middle aged and seniors all share and travel upon the roads.
-So before you ride commit these important points to memory.
+Young, middle-aged, and senior citizens all share and travel upon the streets.
+So before you ride, commit these crucial points to memory.

 - Understanding Your Environment is of paramount importance.
 A rider needs to be aware of their surroundings.
 Also, they must provide themselves and OTHERS sufficient reaction.
 They need to do everything to avoid a collision or fall.